 8 to 10 hours per week

 You will work intensively on your Dutch proficiency for a period of eight weeks.
 To be assured of success, you will need to devote an average of 8 to 10 hours per week to your Dutch for the duration of the course.
+These hours consist of self-study with the book and the website, individual assignments and speaking assignments in pairs.
+In addition, in week 2, 5 and 8 there are short interactive group sessions with a teacher and some of your fellow students.

 Computer and internet requirements

 The course is given in the University’s online learning environment.
 This means you will need a sufficiently fast internet connection (fibre-optic, ADSL or cable with at least 4Mbps / 128kbps ) as well as a laptop or desktop computer with good video and audio equipment.
-You will need a webcam and a microphone for practising speaking.
-The online course works best with the Firefox or Chrome browsers.

 Electronic learning environment